Multi-agent Reinforcement Learning: A Comprehensive Survey: Background

 \subsection{Multi-agent Environment}

-A multi-agent system (MAS) consists of a population of decision-making agents that operate within a shared environment, each pursuing their objectives.
-These agents observe the state of the environment and may communicate with one another.
-The communication among agents can be constrained by decentralization.
+A MAS consists of a population of decision-making agents that exist within a shared environment, as illustrated in Figure \ref{fig:mas}.
+These agents observe their environment and communicate with one another to perform actions that align with their objectives.
+This observation and communication amongst agents is constrained by decentralization.

-\begin{definition}[Decentralization] In a decentralized setting, each agent is an autonomous entity capable of perceiving its environment, making decisions, and taking actions solely based on its own local information. \end{definition} There exists two forms of decentralization.
-Natural decentralization are the limitations imposed by physical realities, like communication range, while artificial decentralization involves specific requirements aimed to improve tractability, such as communication bandwidth \citep{whiteson2020talk}.
+\begin{definition}[Decentralization] In a decentralized setting, each agent is capable of perceiving its environment, communicating with other agents, and taking action autonomously. \end{definition}

-Each agent makes decisions that align with their objectives to reach their defined goals.
-This causal association between stimuli, action, and objective is what we refer to as the agent's behavior \citep{Matari1994LearningTB}.
+There exist two forms of decentralization.
+Natural decentralization is the limitations imposed by physical realities, like communication range, while artificial decentralization involves specific requirements to improve tractability, such as communication bandwidth \cite{whiteson2020talk}.
+More generally, each agent is defined and inhibited by a set constraint.

-The environment reacts to the agent's actions by updating the current setting appropriately to the next state, and provides each agent with some feedback signals.
-The response from the environment is referred to as the model.
-The entire process forms a closed-loop interaction that continues until a terminal condition is met.
+The agents can devise strategies to make decisions to reach their defined goals.
+This causal association between stimuli, action, and objective is what we refer to as the agent's behavior \cite{Matari1994LearningTB}.
+The environment then responds to the agent's actions, transitioning the current setting to the next state and providing the agents with feedback signals.
+This response from the environment is referred to as the model.
+This process between the agents and their environment forms a closed-looped interaction that iterates until a terminal condition is met.

-The MAS setting described here is widely prevalent in real-world applications, encompassing autonomous vehicles \citep{shalevshwartz2016safe, zhou2020smarts}, internet marketing \citep{Jin2018bidding}, multi-robot control \citep{Matari1997ReinforcementLI}, networking applications such as optimizing communication networks \citep{Luong2019Networking} and traffic control \citep{Calvo2018HeterogeneousMD, chu2019multiagent}, and multiplayer game playing \citep{samvelyan19smac}.
+The MAS setting described here is widely prevalent in real-world applications, encompassing autonomous vehicles \cite{shalevshwartz2016safe, zhou2020smarts}, internet marketing \cite{Jin2018bidding}, multi-robot control \cite{Matari1997ReinforcementLI}, networking applications such as optimizing communication networks \cite{Luong2019Networking} and traffic control \cite{Calvo2018HeterogeneousMD, chu2019multiagent}, and multiplayer game playing \cite{samvelyan19smac}.